 To ensure hearing aid users have access to suitable assistive listening technologies, many countries have developed legislation and adopted standards specifying acceptable access levels for how well the chosen systems should perform.
-If installed and used correctly, hearing loop systems will consistently meet or exceed performance standards set out by the International Electrotechnical Commission (IEC).
+If installed and used correctly, hearing loop systems will consistently meet or exceed performance standards IEC 62489-1 and IEC 60118-4 set out by the International Electrotechnical Commission (IEC).

 For people utilising assistive listening technologies, and loops in particular, user protection is typically provided in the form of anti-discrimination laws and building regulations.

 CRPD is an international agreement protecting and promoting human rights of disabled people throughout the world.
 This agreement recognises that everyone is of equal value, has the right to make their own decisions, and should be treated with fairness, dignity, and respect.
 This convention describes steps which governments must take, to ensure disabled people enjoy equal human rights, including:

 - an inclusive education and a decent standard of living

 - support to participate in society and live in the community

 Following The Universal Declaration of Human Rights, adopted by the United Nations (UN) General Assembly on 10 December 1948, the UN developed the ‘UN Convention on the Rights of People with Disabilities’ CRPD 2006.
 The UN convention has resulted in many countries developing their own legislation, specifying how the rights of people with disabilities will be protected.
 In Europe, the European Economic and Social Committee have developed a Directive on the European Accessibility Act 2016.